mlaursen/react-md/docs/src/components/DiscoverMore/UpgradeGuides/v1.1.0/README.md

 instead. [issues-197] and [pull-318]
 - ✨ The `DataTable`'s `TableRow` provides the native `rowIndex` so it is no longer off-by-one. [issues-243]
 - ✨ `DataTable`s now support indeterminate checkboxes. [issues-256]
-- 🎉 `DataTable` performance boost by no longer attempting to grow and adjust columns. [issues-252]
 - 🎉 `DataTable`s now support displaying only a single row of `EditDialogColumn`. [issues-394]
 - 🎉 `DataTable`s can now correctly show menus and buttons.
 [Check out the examples](/components/data-tables#tables-with-menus)
-- 🐛 `DataTable`s added more accessibility for the built-in checkboxes.
+- 🐛 `DataTable`s added more accessibility for the built-in checkboxes by providing labels. [commit-5368c9]
   - [checkboxHeaderLabel](/components/data-tables?tab=1#data-table-proptypes-checkbox-header-label)
   - [checkboxLabelTemplate](/components/data-tables?tab=1#data-table-proptypes-checkbox-label-template)
 - ✨ `DataTable`s support `SVGIcon`s, so the `checkedIconChildren`, `checkedIconClassName`, `uncheckedIconChildren`, and `uncheckedIconClassName` props have been deprecated in favor of `checkedIcon` and `uncheckedIcon`.
+- 🎉 `DataTable` performance boost by no longer attempting to grow and adjust columns. [issues-252]
+- ✨ `TableColumn`s now add the `aria-sort` attribute correctly when they are `sortable`. [commit-5368c9].
+- ✨ `TableColumn`s now provide the `scope` attribute correctly. [commit-3d1054]
 - ✨ `EditDialogColumn`s now support a mode to not automatically [open when tab-focused](/components/data-tables#edit-dialog-examples).
 - 🐛 `TablePagination`s now have a bit better support for smaller devices. [issues-489]
 - ✨ `Dialog`s have exposed both a `DialogContainer` and `Dialog` component.